yarnpkg/yarn/README.md

 ---

-**Fast:** Yarn caches every downloaded package, so it never needs to download the same package again.
-It also structures operations in a parallel format to maximize resource utilization, meaning install times become even faster.
+**Fast:** Yarn caches every package it has downloaded, so it never needs to download the same package again.
+It also does almost everything concurrently to maximize resource utilization.
+This means even faster installs.

 **Reliable:** Using a detailed, concise, lockfile format and a deterministic algorithm for installments, Yarn is able to guarantee that any install that works on one system will work exactly the same on another system.